chainguard-dev/edu/content/chainguard/chainguard-images/reference/node/getting-started-node.md

 {"code":"success","meta":{"total":1,"count":1},"payload":[{"msg":"testing","id":"f427f835-3e93-43ad-91c8-d150dffba0f9","createDate":"2023-02-07T14:48:54.256Z"}]}
 ```

 The demo application is now ready.
 In the next step, you'll create a Dockerfile to run your app.
+Before moving along, make sure to stop the server running on your terminal by typing `CTRL+C` (or `CMD+C` for macOS users).

 ## Step 2: Creating the Dockerfile